 Take the train over to Shinjuku Station, but don’t leave the station quite yet.
 What you’ll notice is that this train station is huge.
-Crazy fun fact: Shinjuku Train Station is the busiest train station in the world.
 There are close to 1,000 shops and restaurants in the station’s two underground malls and 4 department stores.
 Spend some time getting lost among the shops and restaurants!

 Shinjuku Gyoen National Garden